francisdavey/physics/planning/leibniz.md

 - Laksov, Dan; Thorup, Anders, These are the differentials of order  n  .
 Trans.
 Amer.
 Math.
 Soc.
 351 (1999), no. 4, 1293–1353. https://www.ams.org/journals/tran/1999-351-04/S0002-9947-99-02120-0/S0002-9947-99-02120-0.pdf
 - https://ncatlab.org/nlab/show/K%C3%A4hler+differential
 - https://math.stackexchange.com/questions/2843918/the-second-differential-versus-the-differential-of-a-differential-form
+- "Total and Partial Differentials as Algebraically Manipulable Entities" https://arxiv.org/pdf/2210.07958 This defines d as an operator in much the same style as in this piece.
+It uses hyperreals as a model.
+It assumes all variables depend on some "underlying variable" $q$.
+This $q$ is our parameter for a curve.
+There is no connection made between this and the study of curves.
+Otherwise the discussion is much the same.
+No discussion of integration, but some discussion of partials.

 ## Old Notes
 - [ ] Orders of infinity are probably "graded rings" or "graded fields".
 Or perhaps the homogenous elements of such a graded field.
 There may be a relationship to Toric Algebras or Tropical Geometry about which I know nothing.
 A Hady Field captures growth in a similar way but allows the sums of terms of different growth or order.
 There is a natural valuation with ultrametric inequality (a Krull valuation?) and some interesting structure including a graded algebra core.